How to Responsibly Donate Clothes

 Other ways to responsibly dispose of unwanted clothes

-Sign up to Garage Sale Trail 2018 or organise your own clothing swap.
+Sign up to Garage Sale Trail 2019 on October 19 & 20.
+Registrations open 10th of August.
+Or organise your own clothing swap.

 Another favourited by Eco Organiser® is Wear for Success they provide professional clothing and work skills training to provide people with the best possible chance of achieving their dreams.
 Wear for Success commenced in 2011 and is a not-for-profit organisation run by a dedicated group of volunteers.
 Since then they have helped over 2,500 people needing support on their journey back to work.